Athenian-ComputerScience-Fall2020/tic-tac-toe-Jackypop101/pseudocode.md

 Below are templates for flowcharts and mardown. feel free to edit them - or delete them and do something else if you prefer.

 # Markdown
+1) First I will create a dictionary with keys as TL, TM, TR, ML, MM, MR, BL, BM, BR.
+T means top, M means mid, B means bot, L means left, R means right.
+And the values for the keys are blank.

+2) Then I will create a print board function that prints out the value of each key which makes it easier to plug a place(for ex.
+TL) in and put down either X or O later on in the game function. here I will use the '|' and '-+-+-' as formatting for the board

+3) I will create function ttt as the acual game code.

+4) I will probably then use a for loop to ask the players 9 times total where to place their marks.

+5) Using the print board function combined with the dictionary to print out the acual game board

+6) By asking for input from the user of where to place(for ex.
+TL) we can place either X or O into that slot.

 ## Markdown
 This is a brief guide to Markdown.
 Click the edit button to see what to type and use the "Preview changes" tab to check your work as you go.